 This is a whole-person approach to resilience — one that helps you feel grounded, capable, and more at home in your wiser, higher self.

-In the Zen tradition, this inner journey is depicted through a series of paintings known as the Ox-Herding Pictures.
+In the Zen tradition, this journey inward is depicted through a series of paintings known as the Ox-Herding Pictures.
 In the images, the ox represents our true nature — the grounded, calm, clear part of us that knows how to move through life with presence and integrity.

 The original sequence contains ten stages, tracing a practitioner’s journey from confusion to insight to embodied wisdom.
 What follows is a simplified, modern version inspired by that teaching — one that reflects how many of us today become disconnected from inner steadiness, and how we can learn to discover or rediscover the path home to our Wise Mind and embodied wisdom.